-The Japanese Anemone is one of the longest-blooming perennials youo can grow.
-It’ll start to bloom in late Summer and continue to bloom throughout the Fall season.
+The Japanese Anemone is one of the longest-blooming perennials you can grow.
+It’ll start to bloom in late summer and continue to bloom throughout the fall season.

 Its sharp-white petals and yellow center can brighten up even the dullest garden.

 Better yet, this fall-blooming perennial is pretty resistant to insects!
 It’ll need full sun and well-drained, moist soil.

 6. Solidago (Fireworks Goldenrod)